deyanlaf0409/WebScraper/README.md

 # What it does?
 Scrapes books info from "http://books.toscrape.com" and saves that info in readable format as json file.

-You can add some arguments depending on what are you searching for (price range, title, rating etc.) or just "gonna catch 'em all!"
+You can add some arguments depending on what are you searching for (price range, title, rating etc.), or just "gonna catch 'em all!"
 (Which i don't recommend).

 Add -X as argument for Graphical User Interface (This sounds cooler than it looks).